Harnesses, SRL & Lanyards

 Pull leg strap between legs and connect to opposite end.
 Repeat with second leg strap.
 If belted harness, connect waist strap after leg straps.

 Connect chest strap and position in mid-chest area.
 Tighten to keep shoulder straps taut.

 After all straps have been buckled, tighten all buckles so that harness fits snug but allows full range of movement.
 Pass excess strap through loop keepers.

 OSHA Fall Protection Information

-Engineered Fall Protection provides fall arrest harnesses, Self-retracting lifelines (SRL) and Safety Lanyards in Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+Engineered Fall Protection provides fall arrest harnesses, Self-retracting lifelines (SRL) and Safety Lanyards; serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.